top of page

 After the mobile homes were removed, my reviews improved, and the business started to grow.
 At about this time, a developer decided to purchase the property behind me, which was a large pasture situated on a hill.
 He also wanted my property, but I told him I was not interested.
 In an effort to persuade me to sell, he diverted water runoff from his development onto my property.
 I took videos of the massive amount of water as it actually washed away my paver driveway.
 County inspectors seemed to favor the developer by taking no action on the problem.
 I was forced to hire a lawyer, which was not easy, since most were reluctant to take on a suit against a local developer.
 I found a young female attorney willing to file a lawsuit on my behalf.
 She soon found she was up against not only the developer’s attorney but also the attorneys for the engineer & architect.
 Overwhelmed, she brought on another attorney.
 Long story short, I paid $100,000 in attorney fees, settled for $50,000, and had the water rerouted off my property.
 I learned a few years later that the developer had filed for bankruptcy.

 The ordeal had been so stressful that Rebecca and I decided we needed a short vacation.
 Back in the summer of 1972, our European vacation included every country except Spain.
 So, we decided to go to Spain this time.
 One of the highlights of our 1972 trip was visiting the BMW factory in Munich, Germany, and I was so impressed with it that I vowed to return someday for my own BMW.
+The year was 2008, I placed my order for a 535xi – 3.0L twin-turbo inline-6, 300 hp with all the bells & whistles.
+I would take delivery at the Munich factory.

+When we arrived in Munich, we were informed that, under the law, if we drove in the snow and had an accident, we would be automatically charged if the vehicle lacked snow tires.
 I told them we weren’t planning to travel anywhere with snow.
 As we prepared to leave, I asked if someone could set up a route on the DVD-based iDrive Navigation system from Munich to Marbella, Spain.

 As we followed the directions on the navigation system, we found ourselves in the Swiss Alps on roads that were packed with snow.
 Fortunately, the XI on the 535xi stood for all-wheel drive all the time.
 We never had a problem.
 We met Rebecca’s brother and his wife in Marbella, Spain, and traveled across the country together.
 On one of Spain’s high-speed highways, my brother-in-law was driving at 100 mph while the girls dozed off in the back seat.
 The recommended break-in speed, as specified by BMW, was to keep below 100 mph.
 To this day, 18 years later, the BMW has never had any motor or transmission problems and is still being used daily by my son.

 In Madrid, we all took a tour bus around the city.
 At one point, we were to change buses.
 As I climbed on the bus, a young man pushed by me to give something to the bus driver, as two other men came up behind me while the bus driver closed the doors, pressing the two behind me onto me, while the one who pushed by me now wanted out, and I was trapped for a moment between the three of them The doors opened, and the men got off as I reached back and found my wallet missing.
 I angrily asked who had my wallet as all three men ran in opposite directions.
 It was obvious to me that the bus driver was in on it, but there was little that I could do.
 When we returned to the hotel and asked the staff to help us call and cancel the credit cards, they told us the law required us to go to the police station and file a formal report.
 I had to drop off the BMW at the shipping company for delivery to the US, so Rebecca went to the police station.
 She had to sit there for three hours as they processed an entire room full of other victims.
 One woman who did not speak English tried to communicate with Rebecca, who knew only a few words of Spanish.
 Somehow, this woman got the idea that a thief had stolen Rebecca’s clothes, so she gave Rebecca the sweater she was wearing.
 Rebecca tried to give it back to her, but the lady was insistent.
-This insident along with others, while touring Spain, seemed to awaken memories of her grandmother, of Spanish descent, and her kind and affectionate nature.
+This insident along with others, while touring Spain, seemed to awaken memories of Rebecca's grandmother, of Spanish descent, and her kind and affectionate nature.
 When we returned to Asheville, Rebecca started taking Spanish classes at a local college.
 She was very impressed by her teacher, who was from Cuenca, Ecuador, and spoke passionately about the warm-hearted people of Ecuador.

-In 2015, we stopped taking reservations for Asheville River Cabins and decided to spend the 30 days in Ecuador.
+In 2015, we stopped taking reservations for Asheville River Cabins for over a month and decided to spend the 30 days in Ecuador.
 Online, I reserved a three-bedroom apartment in Cuenca, Ecuador, and flew down with our son Ben.
 Our son, Atticus, who had been living in Japan and China for several years, joined us in Quito, Ecuador.
 We hired a driver with a van to drive us on a week’s tour of Ecuador.
 In the larger cities, the landscape resembled that of the U.S., with tall buildings, shopping malls, and hotels.
 The small towns and rural areas resembled third-world countries.
+People were friendly; when you met a woman, she would hug you and kiss your cheek.
+That was until COVID hit some years later.

 On other trips to South America, we would visit Costa Rica and Colombia.
 In Costa Rica, we stayed at a hotel with friends from the US for a week, then rented a car and drove around the country for a week.
 In Colombia, we were advised to stay within the vicinity of our hotel, as it was the safest area.